 Whether you’re sleeping on a friend’s sofa, worried about how you’re going to pay your rent, concerned about your landlord’s actions, need guidance on how to claim benefits or would like help with drug or alcohol misuse – our drop-in service can provide vital information and support to help you get back on your feet.

-Now lockdown is starting to ease, we are starting to accept visitors to our drop-in service, which is operating at reduced hours.
+We are now accepting visitors to our drop-in service, which is operating at reduced hours.
 You don’t need to be referred or book an appointment – simply visit our offices on a Monday or Friday between 11.00am and 1.00pm, and one of our team members will be able to help.

 Sessions will be kept to 20 minutes and please note that you may be asked to return at a later time or date if we do not have capacity to see you.